The Ghosts of Empire, the Demons of Capital, and the Settling of Unpayable Debts

 In Revenge Capitalism, Max Haiven argues that this economic vengeance helps us explain the culture and politics of revenge we see in society more broadly.
 Moving from the history of colonialism and its continuing effects today, he examines the opioid crisis in the US, the growth of 'surplus populations' worldwide and unpacks the central paradigm of unpayable debts - both as reparations owed, and as a methodology of oppression.

 Revenge Capitalism offers no easy answers, but is a powerful call to the radical imagination.

-Max Haiven is Research Chair in Culture, Media and Social Justice at Lakehead University, Canada.
-His books include Art after Money, Money after Art (Pluto, 2018), Crises of Imagination, Crises of Power (Zed Books, 2004), Cultures of Financialization (Palgrave MacMillan, 2014) and the Radical Imagination (Zed Books, 2014).
+Max Haiven is Research Chair in the Radical Imagination at Lakehead University, Canada.
+His books include Revenge Capitalism, Art after Money, Money after Art, Crises of Imagination, Crises of Power and The Radical Imagination.

 1. Toward a materialist theory of revenge

 2. The work of art in an age of unpayable debts: social reproduction, geopolitics, and settler colonialism

 3. Money as a medium of vengeance: colonial accumulation and proletarian practices

 Interlude: Khloé Kardashian’s revenge body, or the Zapatisa nobody?

 4. Our Opium Wars: pain, race, and the ghosts of empire

 5. The dead zone: financialized nihilism, toxic wealth, and vindictive technologies